 Millions of work-related injuries are reported every year in the United States.
 The majority of these injuries occur in the construction and manufacturing industry.
 This is because many of the workers in these industries have to work on heights, with heavy machinery, and for extended hours.
 This makes them susceptible to accidents and various types of injuries that can even be fatal.

 High Risk of Work-Related Accidents

-Statistics issued by OSHA reveal that on any given day, as many as 6.5 million people work at around 252,000 construction sites in the United States.
-Also, the incidence of fatal injuries is highest in the construction industry as compared to all other industries.
+Statistics issued by OSHA reveal that as many as 6.5 million people work at around 252,000 construction sites in the United States on any given day.
+Also, the incidence of fatal injuries is highest in the construction industry compared to all other industries.

 Unfortunately, falls are the leading cause of unintentional fatalities across the United States.
 Of all the fall-related deaths reported last year, 43% involved a ladder.
-Due to the fact that construction workers have to perform a lot of tasks atop a ladder, they become susceptible to falls.
+Because construction workers have to perform many tasks atop a ladder, they become susceptible to falls.
 More than 80 percent of the fall-related injuries treated at emergency rooms in the United States are ladder injuries.

 A large number of fatalities and injuries occur on powered industrial trucks every year.
-Close to 100 fatalities and 95,000 injuries occur on powered industrial trucks, and a majority of these are caused by forklift turnovers.
+Close to 100 fatalities and 95,000 injuries occur on powered industrial trucks, and forklift turnovers cause a majority of these.

 Defective or improperly installed scaffolding causes numerous injuries in the construction sector every year.
 According to OSHA, proper preventive measures while working on scaffolding can prevent around 50 deaths and 4,500 injuries every year.

 Many injuries at construction sites are caused because the workers fail to use proper protective gear.
 To protect themselves from electrocution and other similar risks, workers must wear safety glasses, safety footwear, gloves, earplugs, and other protective gear.
 It is the duty of the employer to provide their workers with all the safety equipment and train them on its proper use.